-World class universities and research London already has some of the world's leading universities and a diverse mix of higher education institutions.
+World class universities and research

+London already has some of the world's leading universities and a diverse mix of higher education institutions.
 These range from traditional universities through to specialist colleges and schools and national research centres.
+The diversity of London's university sector is its strength.
+These institutions have played a fundamental role in supporting London's economic growth - from the translation of worldleading research to the creation of new products and services; to supporting enterprise in education and creating a vibrant enterprise ecosystem supporting business growth (from R&D collaborations to accelerator programmes).
+This is in addition to the wider economic, social and cultural role London universities play as anchor institutions in their local communities.
 London's universities and research institutions attract talented students, lecturers and researchers from across the world, supplying businesses with a pool of highly skilled people.
-They are cradles for the formation of new ideas and innovation through their research and development activities.
-The benefits of this spill over to the rest of the economy as new ideas and technologies become more widely adopted.
+They are cradles for the formation of new ideas and innovation, the benefits of which spill over to the rest of the economy.
 The Mayor wants London to remain the world's leading city for learning, research and innovation.
 He will harness the strength of London's research base, supporting collaboration between business and academia, including specific initiatives in sectors around life sciences, cultural and creative industries and the low carbon sector (see chapter 5).

+Universities and further education colleges have strong local connections with businesses in London often in areas reflecting London's specialisms (such as finance, professional services, life sciences, digital and technology).
+The Mayor will work closely with universities and the further education sector in London to ensure that academic and technical education delivers for all Londoners and the economy.
 EU research funding helps our universities to thrive, enabling our researchers to collaborate with the best minds from across the EU in order to tackle global problems, from cancer to climate change.
-EU research funding also benefits our economy, boosting growth and creating jobs both directly and indirectly in a range of sectors (EU research funding contributed more than £1 billion to GDP during 2014-15136).
+EU research funding also benefits our economy, boosting growth and creating jobs both directly and indirectly in a range of sectors (EU research funding contributed more than £1bn to GDP during 2014-15).
 The Government needs to commit the UK to continued participation in European research networks, beyond the current Horizon 2020 programme.
 If unsuccessful, the Government must ensure equivalent research funding opportunities for our higher education institutions.